warmwell.com

 RAPID ON-SITE DETECTION OF FOOT AND MOUTH DISEASE VIRUS

 Those puzzled and frustrated by the seeming lack of technological breakthroughs in control of foot and mouth and other foreign animal diseases should not be discouraged by recent lacklustre results reported for foot and mouth virus detection by real-time polymerase chain reaction (PCR) on a portable device (Donaldson et al Vet Rec 149 6 Oct 2001).
+This technology is now so well developed for high-consequence pathogen detection in defence, public health, law enforcement and agriculture in the United States (U.S.) that it is clear that those indifferent results can be explained entirely by the inappropriate choice of reagents and assay conditions.

 Furthermore, the caveats raised about potential limitations on applicability of the technology have not been found valid in experienced hands.